 Edward A. ParsonDan and Rae Emmett Professor of Environmental Law

-Faculty Co-Director of the Emmett Institute on Climate Change and the Environment
+Faculty Director, Emmett Institute on Climate Change and the Environment

 Sherod ThaxtonProfessor of Law